 Seville's mid-tier casual dining has developed a recognisable character over the past decade.
 The most credible addresses in this tier sit between the purely traditional taberna format and the contemporary Andalusian idiom represented by places like Az-Zait and Balbuena y Huertas.
 La Brunilda occupies the centre of that range: the cooking draws on regional produce and established Andalusian technique without framing itself as revisionist or avant-garde.

 The comparison with Cañabota, which works at the higher end of the seafood-focused tier, is useful.
 Cañabota prices and presents itself as a destination; La Brunilda operates more quietly, at a price point consistent with the broader tapas bar category.
 Almansa · Pasión & brasas represents a different axis entirely, built around the asador format, while the contemporary-Andalusian register at places like Sobretablas occupies a comparable casual price band.
-La Brunilda's peer set is bars where the product matters and the format remains unpretentious.
+La Brunilda's comparable set is bars where the product matters and the format remains unpretentious.

 The Cultural Roots of the Sevillian Tapa